jakemcc/jakemccrary.com/source/_posts/2020-03-10-more-working-from-home-tips.markdown

 If you live with others that will be at home while you need to work, you should have a discussion with them about boundaries.
 You are at home to do work and that expectation needs to be set.
-You may be able to do some household chores during breaks or take other breaks with cohabitants but you need to set the expectation that you are at home to work.
+You may be able to do some household chores during breaks or take other breaks with cohabitants but everyone in your living area needs to understand you are at home to work.

 If you have children that might have a particularly hard time with this, it can be useful to use some sort of physical signaling device (examples: a closed door, a light bulb being on, a closed curtain, headphones on) that you should not be interrupted.

 ### Minimize distractions

-This one is obvious but minimize distractions.
+This one is obvious but try to minimize distractions.
 Don't try to sit on your couch with the TV on and do work.
+You won't be doing great work.

 If your home is loud and you have difficulty in a loud space, wear some ear plugs or noise canceling headphones.

-If your cohabitants are distractions, refer to the above section and have that discussion with them about needing space.
+If cohabitants are distractions, refer to the above section and have that discussion with them about needing space.
-One useful technique can be to schedule time to spend time with others that are at your home.
+One technique for dealing with interrupting cohabitants is to schedule time throughout your day for them.
 You can use these scheduled times as breaks through out your working day.

 If you try to get some household chores done while working at home, make sure you schedule time for doing them.
-This doesn't have to be time on your calendar.
+This could be putting the time on your calendar or simply setting a timer when taking a break.
-Instead, when it is time for you to take a break or you feel yourself losing focus on work tasks, set a timer for five or ten minutes and spend that time accomplishing a small task around the house.
-When the timer is up, go back to work.
+Regardless of the method, when your time is up, get back to work.

 I've often found that finishing a short, simple household task can actually jump-start finishing more complicated work tasks.
 Using that momentum from the household chore can make accomplishing work tasks easier.